Exalcomm

 where DerA(B,L) is the module of derivations of the A-algebra B with values in L.

 This sequence can be extended further to the right using André–Quillen cohomology.

 Square-zero extensions

 In order to understand the construction of Exal, the notion of square-zero extensions must be defined.
 Fix a topos $T$ and let all algebras be algebras over it.
-Note that the topos of a point gives the special case of commutative rings, so ignoring the topos hypothesis can be ignored on a first reading.
+Note that the topos of a point gives the special case of commutative rings, so the topos hypothesis can be ignored on a first reading.